ccprogrammer/ccprogrammer/README.md

 # Hi there, I'm Lubi - aka [TechWarrior][github] 🙏
-What is ccprogrammer?
-The cc means Cita-cita it's bahasa / indonesian language in english it means "Dream of being a programmer".
+What is TechWarrior? it's for a tech nerd with a spirit of martial arts warrior .

 <br />